You know exactly how to make your business 10x better.

 The tab you've had open for three months?
 Closed, because the thing is done.
 The launch you've been refining past the point of reason?
 Out in the world, generating what it was always supposed to generate.
 The decision you've been circling for six weeks?
 Made.
 Cleanly.
 First time.
 Not next week.
 Not when it's ready.
 Done.

 Not because you found more discipline.
 Not because you pushed through harder.
-Because the specific pattern that redirected your execution capacity, the one that only activated when the stakes were yours, is gone.
-Without it running in the background, the work you know how to do just starts happening.
-You don't have to white-knuckle it.
-You just do it.
+Because the specific block that redirected your execution, the one that only got in the way when the stakes were yours, is gone.

 The only thing that was different was the block.